Aeroluna/LunaCoopMod/README.md

 I added a whole new mechanic to Zagara and then created a whole prestige surrounding it.
 Hell yeah.

 - Added Defilers.
-  - Can use Dark Swarm for 100 energy.
+  - Can use Dark Swarm ability for 100 energy.
     - Creates a micro-organism cloud preventing all incoming ranged and splash damage for 30 seconds.
-  - Can use Plague for 150 energy.
+  - Can use Plague ability for 150 energy.
     - Infects all enemy units and buildings in the target area, inflicting 300 damage over 20 seconds.
 Cannot reduce units or buildings below 1 life.
 Ignores shields.
 Reveals infected cloaked units.
-  - Can use Consume.
+  - Can use Consume ability.
     - Kills target friendly biological unit metabolizing it into 75 energy.
   - Added Metasynaptic Node upgrade at the Infestation Pit.
     - Adds 50 max energy and starts at full energy.